ImranJuma/imranjuma.github.io/_posts/2018-06-06-Learning-iOS-Development.md

 layout: post
 title:  "iOS Development from A-Z"
 date:   2014-05-05
-excerpt: "Learning The Basics of Making Your own iOS Application 📱 & Writing Code In Swift 🤩 "
+excerpt: "Learning The Basics of Making Your own iOS Application 📱 & Writing Code In Swift 🤩"
-tag:
-- markdown
-- mathjax
-- example
-- test
-- jekyll
 comments: true
 ---